neduard/axiomofchoice/posts/2020-09-26-koan-write.md

         Think a thought.\
         Risk becoming it.\
         Think a thought,\
-        Risk beliving it as true.
+        Risk believing it as true.
     </tr>
     <td></td>
   </tr>